 Important: Don't use heavier weight, even if you're a weightlifter or bodybuilder.
 You aren't trying to build muscle; the purpose of these exercises is rehab.

-General Instructions: For each exercise, perform three sets of 10 repetitions.
+General Instructions: For each exercise, do three sets of 10 repetitions.
 Only on the third set do you want to feel some tiredness or stress:

 Icing briefly after these exercises can help minimize pain.